-Ipserv Limited was incorporated on 22 February 2017 and is a wholly owned subsidiary of Ipswich Borough Council.
+Ipserv Direct Services Limited was incorporated on 18 December 2018 and is a wholly owned subsidiary of Ipswich Borough Council.
 Details of related party transactions are not contained within the Group Accounts as they are not material.
-The following Directors of Ipserv Limited are members of Ipswich Borough Council: Adam Leeder and Colin Kreidewolf.
-The Chief Executive and the Human Resources Operations Manager are also Directors.
+The following Directors of Ipserv Direct Services Ltd are members of Ipswich Borough Council: Adam Leeder and Colin Kreidewolf.
+The Chief Executive, the Chief Operating Officer, the Head of Culture & Environment and the Human Resources Operations Manager are also Directors.

-Handford Homes Limited was incorporated on 22 July 2017 and is a wholly owned subsidiary of Ipswich Borough Council.
+Handford Lettings Limited was incorporated on 1 November 2018 and is a wholly owned subsidiary of Ipswich Borough Council.
 Details of related party transactions are not contained within the Group Accounts as they are not material.
-The following Directors of Handford Homes Limited are members of Ipswich Borough Council: William Knowles and Colin Kreidewolf.
-The Major Capital Schemes Operations Manager and the Public Protection Operations Manager are also Directors.
+The Chief Operating Officer, and the Operations Managers for Major Capital Schemes Operations, Public Protection and Tenancy Services are also Directors.